Allergy Services in Atlanta, GA

 Fall Seasonal Allergies

 The cool, fall weather doesn’t give much relief to allergy sufferers.
 In fact, during the fall months, 30 million Americans suffer from symptoms related to pollen allergies—allergic rhinitis (or hay fever).
+These symptoms are especially common in children, and early evaluation by a pediatric ENT specialist can help prevent recurring infections and breathing issues related to untreated allergies.

 The major causes of fall allergies are: